justlark/lark.gay/site/content/log/where-is-furry.md

     strangers, which is also kinda sweet.
 Often they'll call it my "necklace".

 [^2]:
-    Ironically the _one_ time I got asked to take it off was at a much (a casual social kink event), because the greeters were worried about attracting too much attention from strangers.
+    Ironically the _one_ time I've been asked to take it off was at a much (a casual social kink event), because the greeters were worried about attracting too much attention from strangers.

 [^3]:
     If you're not familiar, "collaring" someone is a tradition in the kink